FlxVctr/encrypt_all_the_things_primer/README.md

 #### Previous versions of workshop

-Previous versions of the workshop are available on the releases page: https://github.com/qut-dmrc/encrypt_all_the_things/releases
+Full versions of the workshop are available on the releases page: https://github.com/qut-dmrc/encrypt_all_the_things/releases